Navigating Your Medications: Five Questions to Ask Your Pharmacist or Doctor

 - Can I stop this medication on my own?

 Never stop a medication without talking with your physician.
-It’s important to take all antibiotics, for example, to ensure that all the bacteria has been killed and won’t return.
+It’s important to take all antibiotics, for example, to ensure that all the bacteria have been killed and won’t return.
 And if side effects like nausea or trouble sleeping make you want to skip your medication, talk to your doctor right away.
 There may be other medications that may be easier for you to tolerate.

 After all, medicines can only help when you take them.